lortimer/qmk-firmware/README.md

 4. Switch Default layer to 1 (Mac mouse buttons): Bottom Right and Middle Right _when on layer 0_
 5. Switch Default layer to 0 (non-Mac mouse buttons): Bottom Right and Middle Right _when on layer 1_
 6. Toggle Drag Scroll on or off: Bottom left and bottom right _when on layer 1_.
 Triggers the drag scroll key, which I've made different than the momentary drag scroll key.
+7. View All App Windows: Top left and top right.
+Sends Macro1, Ctrl+Shift+Alt+Apostrophe, which is configured to show all windows for the current app in the OS

 ### Keymap